purpleidea/mgmt/DOCUMENTATION.md

 the design flaws or limitations that the current generation of tools do, and no tool existed!

+###Why did you use etcd?
+What about consul?

+Etcd and consul are both written in golang, which made them the top two contenders for my prototype.
+Ultimately a choice had to be made, and etcd was chosen, but it was also somewhat arbitrary.
+If there is available interest, good reasoning, *and* patches, then we would consider either switching or supporting both, but this is not a high priority at this time.

 ###You didn't answer my question, or I have a question!

 It's best to ask on [IRC](https://webchat.freenode.net/?channels=#mgmtconfig)